rliu42/siri-baymax-proxy/README.md

 ## on your iDevice

 - Ensure that Notes is enabled and connected with your iCloud account

-Talk to Siri:
+- Talk to Siri like so...
-"Note Baymax, are your satisfied with your care? etc..."
+- "Note Baymax, are your satisfied with your care? etc..."

 Compatible with iOS 7 and up

-Compatible with iOS